elizabethdaly/numpy-random/README.md

 The Python NumPy package (Numerical Python) is widely used for numerical computing in Python.
 At its core is ndarry, a multidimensional array which allows for fast mathematical operations on arrays without the need to write loops.
 This is called vectorization *i.e.* operations on arrays of appropriate size are carried out element-wise.
 NumPy makes working with large arrays of data efficient.

 ## 2. The purpose of the numpy.random package  <a name="section1"></a>
-There is a Python module called *random* which can be used to generate pseudorandom numbers.
-When researching the difference between it and numpy.random I found some useful stackoverflow posts.
+There is a Python module called *random* which can be used to generate pseudorandom numbers, so why the need for numpy.random?
+When researching the difference between *random* and numpy.random I found some useful stackoverflow posts.
 It seems that Python's built-in random module generates single numbers, while numpy.random can easily generate large arrays  (or just single numbers) containing sample values from lots of different kinds of probability distribution.
 It is based on the NumPy ndarray, which we have already mentioned.
 Arrays are essential for representing matrices, which are in turn very important in modelling real world scenarios.
-For example, in the past, I have performed the calculations for control systems and done image processing using matrix algebra.
+For example, in the past, I have performed the calculations for control systems and done image processing using matrix algebra. numpy.random also contains functions to perform random shuffling of the contents of arrays and others which provide some information on, and control of, the seed used to generate the random numbers.

-In probability theory and statistics, the **probability distribution** of a variable describes the relative numbers of times each possible outcome will occur in a number of trials.
+In probability theory and statistics, the **probability distribution** of a variable describes the relative numbers of times each value of the variable will occur in a number of trials.
 The mathematical function describing the probability that a particular value will occur is called the **probability density function** or **PDF**.
 It describes the likliehood of obtaining the possible values that a random variable can take on.
 For example, imagine an experiment to measure the temperature in Galway every day over the summer.
 We know that the values will fall within a fairly consistent range, with some average value being the most common one.
 The variable (temperature) can theoretically take on any value in a continuous range of values, but certain values are more likely to occur than others, so there will be some spread in the measured values.
 At the end of the summer a histogram of temperature values would result in a bell-shaped curve.
 This experiment could be simulated with a probability distribution of a continuous variable such as the normal distribution.
 There are other experiemnts where the output is discrete rather than continuous.
 The simplest example of such an experiment is to imagine flipping a coin a number of times and attempting to predict how often each of the possible outcomes, heads (H) or tails (T), will occur.
 Here, the possible outcomes are discrete (H or T) and each is as likely to occur as the other with a fair coin.
 The coin toss experiment could be simulated using a discrete PDF such as the binomial distribution.
 The numpy.random package provides the ability to simulate any random process as it can be used to generate sample values from many types of probability distribution.

 ## 3. Simple random data and Permutations <a name="section2"></a>